seanbradley/postgres-cheatsheet/README.md

 Note: my instructions below are old, but you may find them helpful--and a good cheatsheet from time to time.
 I believe the current stable version is 9.3.x...at the most recent updating these instructions.
 Minor tweaks to my commands may be necessary to accommodate the most recent version.

-Throughout the following instructions, I use angle brackets < > to indicate values you must type / fill-in at the command line.
+Throughout the following instructions...

+- angle brackets < > indicate values you must type or fill-in at the command line
+- Ubuntu commands may or may not be prefaced with the $ BASH shell prompt
+- PostgreSQL commands may or may not be prefaced pwith the postgres=# shell prompt

+Feel free to clean the above indicators up and commit your changes to this doc.
+I'd appreciate that. :-)

 ---
-#INSTALLING POSTGRESQL
+##INSTALLING POSTGRESQL
 ---

 You can install PostgreSQL system wide with sudo apt-get...or you can use pip and manage its installation Pythonically rather than through Ubuntu's package manager.

 ---
-#CREATE (OR RECREATE) A DATABASE
+##CREATE (OR RECREATE) A DATABASE FROM SCRATCH
 ---

-##STEP 1: LOGIN TO THE POSTGRES SHELL
+###STEP 1: LOGIN TO THE POSTGRES SHELL

     psql -U postgres -h localhost

 You will be prompted for a password.
 The password is 'postgres'.